phetsims/ohms-law/doc/implementation_notes.md

 ## Model

-This sim uses axon.Property in the model for storage of properties to keep track of the Ohm's Law formula.
-Current is an axon.DerivedProperty that is dependent on the resistance and voltage properties.
+This sim uses phet.axon.Property in the model for storage of properties to keep track of the Ohm's Law formula.
+Current is a phet.axon.DerivedProperty that is dependent on the resistance and voltage properties.

 Start by reading the model description model.md